 » Emergency Action Plans: Every club is required to design and implement an Emergency Action Plan to follow in instances of severe trauma.
 These plans are reviewed by the NFL and NFLPA and must be approved by third- party experts prior to the start of each season.
 This plan, which the club is required to practice prior to the start of the season, also requires the home team to designate a Level One Trauma Center and to retain two certified crews of paramedics and advanced life support ambulances.

-» Return-to-Participation Protocol: The NFL and NFLPA have established a five-step process that every NFL player diagnosed with a concussion must follow before being cleared to fully practice or participate in a NFL game.
-This process, developed from internationally accepted guidelines, ensures that every player in the NFL receives consistent treatment.
+» Return-to-Participation Protocol: The NFL and NFLPA have established a five-step process that every NFL player diagnosed with a concussion must follow before being cleared to fully practice or participate in an NFL game.
+This process, developed from internationally accepted guidelines, seeks to ensure that every player in the NFL receives consistent treatment.
 After a player has progressed through the five-step process, and is cleared for full participation by his club physician, he must be seen and separately cleared by an Independent Neurological Consultant (INC), who is jointly approved by the NFL and NFLPA and who is not affiliated with any NFL club.
-Until cleared by this independent physician, a player may not return to contact practice or play in a NFL game.
+Until cleared by this independent physician, a player may not return to contact practice or play in an NFL game.

 » Sideline Medical Exam Tents: NFL games now feature sideline medical examination tents to allow for immediate evaluations of players in private following an injury.